 Post-traumatic stress disorder

-Signs of PTSD include:
+Signs and symptoms of PTSD include:

-- Bad dreams
+- Having bad dreams

-- Scary thoughts you can't control
+- Having scary thoughts you can't control

 - Staying away from places and things that remind you of what happened